 Diagnosing the Problem is Step #1

 There are a number of possible causes for persistent shoulder pain– from injury or chronic stress to a ligament, cartilage, meniscus, bursa or tendon in this very mobile joint.
-First thing on the agenda is figuring out what is causing the pain.
+The first thing on the agenda is figuring out what is causing the pain.

 The shoulder is actually composed of three bones with their tendons and ligaments.
 The head of the upper arm bone fits into a socket to allow a wide range of motion.